department-of-veterans-affairs/vets-website/content/pages/disability/index.md

   <div class="link">
     <a href="https://vets.gov/disability-benefits/apply/"><b>How to File a Claim</b></a>
-    <p>Find out how to prepare and file for VA disability benefits online or by phone or mail.</p>
+    <p>Find out how to prepare and file a claim for disability compensation online or by phone or mail.</p>
   </div>

   <div class="link">